-Solution: Try increasing the size of your key ranges (Setup, Replication).
+Solution: If using Random Primary Keys replication, try increasing the size of your key ranges.
 When new records are created, Open Dental searches for an available key value from the table it is inserting into.
 If no more keys are available, Open Dental will be stuck in an infinite loop.

 Problem: In one of my offices, from any client machine, Open Dental freezes just after the Log On Screen.

 Solution: Restart the MySQL service, then restart the MySQL replication thread by running these SQL commands: SLAVE STOP; SLAVE START;

 If using NewCrop (Legacy) eRx, sluggishness when loading the Chart Module may be caused by the eRx vendor's servers being unavailable.
 Please check the Open Dental Home Page for any notices of known issues.
 If you do not see a notice, please contact us.